Reuh/anselme/ideas.md

 		Could interpret the left operand as a string when it is an identifier, like how _._ works.
 		Would feel good to have less nodes.
 But because we can doesn't mean we should.
 Also Assignment is reused in a few other places.

+	- remove operators if possible, i'd like to avoid the code looking like a bunch of sigils

 ---

 Reduce the number of AST node types ; try to merge similar node and make simpler individuals nodes if possible by composing them.